TheDreamer/beastie-work/patches/README.md

 	PR: ??

+deskutils/calibre

+	It has been a while since I've used this app, like evidently pre-gnome3 or was it pre-9.3, having trouble remembering when was the last time I used it.
+Feels like it was before my last KUMC trip in December.
+But, don't recall when I had made the jump to gnome3...

+	But, clicking on it in the Appplications menu, or from the favorites section in my gnome-shell, wouldn't start.
+It would start in terminal window.

+	Eventually, it occurred to me that it might be doing something different from menu than starting it naked on commandline.

+	Yup.
+The `calibre-gui.desktop` file has "Exec=calibre --detach %F".
+I tried "calibre --detach" in a terminal window.

+	Result, it fails due to `"calibre: error: no such option: --detach"`.
+Hmmm, do a online search.
+Online man page has next to the option `(linux only)`, guess we're not linux anymore....

+	Remove the `--detach` from the `calibre-gui.desktop` files, update the desktop database, restart gnome-shell, and try starting it from menu.
+It starts.
+Now to figure out where its coming from, since they aren't source files.

+	It involves patching `linux.py`.

+	PR: 196817

 deskutils/gcalcli

 	Been trying to make use of the more advanced options of this, but haven't had much luck.
 Went to see if there